 It is important that you socialize with local students, but also remember to get familiar with students from other countries.
 Since international students will understand your situation better.
 Students from other countries are more interested in establishing a new social circle of friends while local students already have a social circle with studies, work, friends and family.

-Since it is new country, there will be times when you will feel really low and have family and friends to share your innermost feelings.
+Since it is new country, there will be times when you will feel really low and only have family and friends to share your innermost feelings.
 Create a blog and share you experiences with family and friends at home.

-At times you will feel that everything is going wrong and you feel hopeless.
+At times you will feel that everything is going wrong and you will feel hopeless.
 You might just want to run away to your family and friends.
 Since they are far off, you should visit the student counselor at college or university.

 Memories you make in college are priceless.
 Everything else comes with a price.
 And if you don’t want a huge credit card bill waiting for, it is best to make a budget.
 Budgeting during college depends a lot on self-control, and those who don’t learn how to deal with limited funds in college are at risk of a mounting bill waiting for them once they graduate.
 But all this could be avoided if you set up a clear budget to make sure you reach graduation day (pockets swelled with some extra cash).